-- Detailed

-- □ Supported with evidence

-- lacksquare Action-oriented

-- □ Supported with contingency plans

-- Comprehensive, covering the full list of requirements for resettlement and integration
+Supported with contingency plans Comprehensive, covering the full list of requirements for resettlement and integration

-- Include as much detail as possible.
-When developing your resettlement plan, a useful practice is starting with a particular property size and location in mind in order to provide the detail necessary. - ✓ Provide evidence of ability to deliver key services, where necessary.
+✓ Include as much detail as possible.

+When developing your resettlement plan, a useful practice is starting with a particular property size and location in mind in order to provide the detail necessary.